Azure-Samples/acme-fitness-store/README.md

 export LOG_ANALYTICS_WORKSPACE=log-analytics-name   # existing workspace or one that will be created in next steps export REGION=region-name                           # choose a region with Enterprise tier support
 ```
+The REGION value should be one of available regions for Azure Spring Cloud service (e.g. eastus), please visit [here](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=spring-cloud&regions=all) for all available regions for Azure Spring Cloud.

 Then, set the environment: